* Boehner fails to muster Republican support for his bill

 * Some players hold on to hope for eventual deal

-The renewed jitters over the fiscal cliff dented risky assets and currencies and lifted the safe-haven U.S. dollar.
+The renewed jitters over the fiscal cliff dented risky assets and gave a lift to the safe-haven dollar.

-The euro fell 0.4 percent to $1.3195, pulling away from an eight-month high of $1.33085 that had been hit on Wednesday on trading platform EBS.
+The euro fell 0.3 percent to $1.3210, pulling away from an eight-month high of $1.33085 that it was hit on Wednesday on trading platform EBS.

-The yen, which has been pressured by market expectations that a new Japanese government would push the Bank of Japan into more forceful monetary easing, regained a bit of ground as risk appetite fell.
+The yen strengthened as traders trimmed some of their bearish bets against the Japanese currency, which has been pressured by market expectations that a new Japanese government would push the Bank of Japan into more forceful monetary easing.

-Boehner cancelled a vote on his proposal, which would have put Republicans on record as supporting a tax increase on those who earn more than $1 million per year, after failing to round up enough support from his party.
+The drop in S&P futures occurred as Boehner cancelled a vote on his proposal, which would have put Republicans on record as supporting a tax increase on those who earn more than $1 million per year.

-Even with time running out before a year-end deadline, market players said the chances of a deal could not be ruled out.
+Even with time running out to prevent the automatic tax hikes and spending cuts from taking effect, market players said the chances of a deal could not be ruled out.

 The White House and Republicans are likely to press on with efforts to reach a compromise, said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.